astral-sh/uv/docs/concepts/python-versions.md

 By default `uv python install` will verify that a managed Python version is installed or install the latest version.

-However, when a project contains a `.python-version` file, which specifies the default Python version to be used, uv will install the Python version listed in the file.
+However, a project may include a `.python-version` file specifying a default Python version.
+If present, uv will install the Python version listed in the file.

 Alternatively, a project that requires multiple Python versions may also define a `.python-versions` file.
 If present, uv will install all of the Python versions listed in the file.
 This file takes